stackbit-themes/stackbit-examples/tutorial-html-contentful/README.md

 Your new project already contains the content for the tutorial.
 You can import this into Contentful by running the setup command.

     npx cross-env npm run setup

-Replace the `{...}` with the appropriate values, noting that the `.env` file is not used when running this command.

 ### Run the Project